 Trump

-1. Jerome Carter, 29, Veteran from Florida
+1. Jerome Carter, 29 FL – Veteran

 1. Linda Tran, 52, Nurse from Pennsylvania

-1. David Rogers, 34, Police Officer from Georgia
+1. David Rogers, 34.
+Policeman from Georgia

-1. Patricia Owens, 70, Retiree from Arizona
+1. Patricia Owens, 70, of Arizona.

-For Patricia, it’s about national pride and feeling respected on the world stage.
+It’s about national pride and being respected on the world stage.”
 “When Trump was in office, I felt like America had a certain strength,” she says.
-Patricia believes that Trump’s “America First” policies strengthened the U.S. economy and boosted national pride.
-“It’s about feeling proud of our country again,” she says, adding that she hopes a Trump return will “bring back that confidence.”
+Patricia says she feels that Trump’s “America First” policies strengthened the U.S. economy and helped heighten national pride.
+“It is about feeling proud of our country again,” she says.
+She hopes a return from Trump will “bring back that confidence.”.

 Trump